VDE Bench: Evaluating The Capability of Image Editing Models to Modify Visual Documents: VDE Bench Construction

 \subsection{Image Generation Stage}

-In the Image generation stage, modification instructions mainly encompass three types: text replacement, text addition, and text deletion.
-To accelerate data generation, we employed \textbf{Nano Banana Pro} and \textbf{Gemini3-Pro} for assistance.
-Specifically, we first used Gemini3-Pro to generate modification instructions for 1,355 document page images from Omni Doc Bench, with three randomly generated instructions per image covering the aforementioned types.
-This process yielded a total of 4,065 modification instructions.
+In the image generation stage, the editing instructions fall into six categories: text replacement, text insertion, and text deletion, as well as in-table text replacement, in-table text insertion, in-table text deletion, and table structure modification.
+To accelerate data construction, we leverage Nano Banana Pro, Gemini3-Pro, and Qwen3-VL-235B-A22B-Instruct.
+Specifically, we first employ Gemini3-Pro and Qwen3-VL-235B-A22B-Instruct to generate editing instructions for 1,355 document page images sampled from Omni Doc Bench, randomly producing up to seven instructions per image that cover the aforementioned categories(see Appendix \ref{sec:prompt pool} for more details).
+This process yields a total of \textbf{6{,}748 editing instructions}.

 Next, the original images along with their corresponding modification instructions were input to Nano Banana Pro to produce the edited images.
-Due to some modification instructions triggering safety checks, the final output consisted of 3,989 successfully edited images.
+Due to some modification instructions triggering safety checks, the final output consisted of \textbf{6,499 successfully edited images}.

+After image generation, to obtain the page layout of the edited images, we employ PaddleOCR-VL to perform layout detection and text recognition on the edited images, yielding \textbf{6{,}499 JSON files} containing the OCR information of the images.
+We then perform the following operations on these data.